The John S. Newman Early Career Scientist

 Funding and Salary

-- Starting salary and benefits - Starting salary is commensurate with high minimum to mid-range point on the published Scientist and Engineer Salary Ranges for a Research Scientist for relevant fiscal year.
+- Starting salary and benefits - Starting salary is commensurate with experience.
 Full benefits package will be offered, as determined by the Human Resources Department.
 For more information on salary benefits please go to the Berkeley Lab Recruiting website.

 - Supplemental support - A supplemental research allowance of up to $10,000 per year for professional development activities plus $25,000 per year for supplies will be provided.